-Placard - a sign measuring 273 mm (10.8 in) by 273 mm (10.8 in) square-on-point, communicating a hazard by symbol, color, and words or numbers. (see Figure 4 for pictures of placards).
-Text indicating the hazard is not required on placards other than the DANGEROUS placard.
-The hazard class text does not have to be in English.
+Placard - a sign measuring 273 mm (10.8 in) by 273 mm (10.8 in) square-on-point, communicating a hazard by symbol, color, hazard class number and possibly text (see Figure 4 for pictures of placards).
+Text indicating the hazard is not required on placards other than the Class 7 and DANGEROUS placards; however, for shipments originating internationally, text may not appear on a Class 7 placard.
+The hazard class text does not have to be in English, except for the DANGEROUS placard, as long as the size, color, hazard class, and symbol are correct.

-Note: A placard meeting IMDG requirements [minimum of 250 mm (9.8 in) by 250 mm (9.8 in) is acceptable.
+Note: A placard meeting International Maritime Dangerous Goods (IMDG) Code requirements [minimum of 250 mm (9.8 in) by 250 mm (9.8 in)] is acceptable.

 - a.
-Placards are required when transporting any quantity (bulk or non-bulk) of these hazard classes: - 1.1 Explosive with mass explosion hazard - 1.2 Explosive with projection hazard - 1.3 Explosive with predominantly fire hazard - 2.3 Gas poisonous by inhalation - 4.3 Dangerous when wet material - 5.2 Organic peroxide, Type B, liquid or solid, temperature controlled - 6.1 Material poisonous by inhalation - 7 Radioactive Yellow III label or exclusive use shipments of low specific activity (LSA) materials and surface contaminated objects. - b.
-Placards are required when transporting total weight of 1001 lbs.
-(454 kg) or more (bulk or non-bulk) of these hazard classes:
+Placards are required when transporting any quantity (bulk or non-bulk) of these hazard classes: - 1.1 Explosive with mass explosion hazard - 1.2 Explosive with projection hazard - 1.3 Explosive with predominantly fire hazard - 2.3 Gas poisonous (toxic) by inhalation - 4.3 Dangerous when wet material - 5.2 Organic peroxide, Type B, liquid or solid, temperature controlled - 6.1 Material poisonous (toxic) by inhalation - 7 Radioactive Yellow III label or exclusive use shipments of low specific activity (LSA) materials and surface contaminated objects. - b.
+Placards are required when transporting total weight of 1001 lbs (454 kg) or more (bulk or non-bulk) of these hazard classes:

-Note: Placards may be displayed for a total weight less than 1001 lbs. of these materials, as long as they are appropriate for the shipment.
+Note: Placards may be displayed for a total weight less than 1001 lbs of these materials, as long as they are appropriate for the shipment.

-1.4 Explosive with no significant blast hazard

-Note: Placards are not required for Class 1.4S materials.

-- 1.5 Very insensitive explosive; blasting agents - 1.6 Extremely insensitive detonating substances - 2.1 Flammable gas - 2.2 Nonflammable, nonpoisonous compressed gas - 3 Flammable liquid - 4.1 Flammable solid - 4.2 Spontaneously combustible material - 5.1 Oxidizer - 5.2 Organic peroxide, other than "organic peroxide, Type B, liquid or solid, temperature controlled" in 2a above - 6.1 Poisonous material, (other than material poisonous by inhalation) - Note: For U.S. transportation of Class 6.1 PG III materials, a PG III placard may be used in place of a POISON (TOXIC) placard. - 8 Corrosive material
+- 1.4 Explosive with no significant blast hazard - Note: Placards are not required for Class 1.4S materials. - 1.5 Very insensitive explosive; blasting agents - 1.6 Extremely insensitive detonating substances - 2.1 Flammable gas - 2.2 Nonflammable, nonpoisonous (nontoxic) compressed gas - 3 Flammable liquid - 4.1 Flammable solid - 4.2 Spontaneously combustible material - 5.1 Oxidizer - 5.2 Organic peroxide, other than "organic peroxide, Type B, liquid or solid, temperature controlled" in 2a above - 6.1 Poisonous (toxic) material, (other than material poisonous (toxic) by inhalation)

+Note: For U.S. transportation of Class 6.1 PG III materials, a PG III placard may be used in place of a POISON (TOXIC) placard.

-9 Miscellaneous hazardous material.
+- 8 Corrosive material - 9 Miscellaneous hazardous material.